RainL1/Olymp-test/README.md

 Simple stress-testing for c++.

-For version 1 works only with .cpp, but this may be improved in future For using you just need to change `user.py` for your task, using included in `generator.py`
+For version 1 works only with .cpp, but this may be improved in future.
+For using you just need to change `user.py` for your task, using included in `generator.py`
 Example:
 ```